 If Michael Phelps: Push the Limit was refined and had its movement mechanics corrected, this review would most-likely be more favourable.
 During my time spent swinging my arms along to its beat, I noticed the building blocks for what could be a pretty competent swimming simulation.
 Unfortunately, gameplay precision issues prevented that from occurring with this inaugural release.
 If you love swimming, I recommend going to a public swimming pool or buying one of your own because this game won’t satisfy your needs.
 It’s quite a workout, but doesn’t swim like the fishes.

-Michael Phelps: Push the Limit was released on October 11, 2012.
-This review is based on a copy of the game which we received for review purposes.
+This review is based on an Xbox 360 copy of the game which we received for review purposes.

 Unfortunately, the majority of the game's motion-sensing mechanics don't work very well, making it difficult, confusing and just not a lot of fun to play.